pratiktri/dotfiles/README.md

 1. Restore my dotfiles on any *nix OS.
 2. Install required applications on any Linux OS.

 Dotfiles are symlinked from the repo to the required location.
-That is, changes on repository get auto reflected on the system.
+Changes made in the repository will be automatically reflected on the system when the symlink is created.

 ## Usage